 Where do you think the mermaid industry will go in the next 10 years?

 I think we have a lot of room for growth.
 The mermaid theme has been trickling into pop culture with TV shows, entertainment, merchandise, and it seems to still be on the rise.
-I don’t see ing plateauing anytime soon.
-I relate a fad as a flash in the pan, and this trend is a slow burn.
+I don’t see things plateauing anytime soon.
+I relate a fad to a flash in the pan, and this mermaid trend is a slow burn.
 We have some time before things slow down for sure!
-Even when things die down, there is always room for specialty and novelty within the roll.
+Even when things die down, there is always room for specialty and novelty within a niche.

-Do you think there should be a standardized certification for professional mermaids?
+Do you think there should be a standardized certification for professional mermaids around the world?

 Yes and no. I think things are organically shifting that way.
 However, there are so many different fingerprints of mermaids and mermen.
-These positions are unique as the person performing them.
-Think about how many different types of chefs out there.
+These positions are as unique as the person performing them.
+Think about how many different types of chefs are out there, for example.
 Should there be a standardization for them around the world?
+Can there be?
 Mermaid careers and opportunities are so diverse.
-To standardize it, would be hard.
-I would say, safety is the most important thing like being CPR certified, a strong swimmer, and still have a lifeguard on duty depending on how many kids will be there.
+To standardize it would be hard.
+I would say, however, that safety standardization is the most important thing.
+Being CPR certified, a strong swimmer, and still having a certified, competent lifeguard on duty at performances is imperative.
 You need insurance and liability coverage to run a proper business.
-The last thing you want to be is a liability.
+The last thing you want to be is a liability to yourself or others.
 Protect yourself and anyone you are working with.
-You need to have those safety nets in place for your business.
-That is where I would draw the line.
+You need to have those safety nets in place for you, your clients and your business.

 What advice would you give to aspiring mermaids?

-Do everything from your heart.
+Do everything from your heart!
 Everyone is fed by different things and we all have different interests and desires.
-Find out authentically who you are within your mermaid brand so you can do the best possible thing you are meant to with your best skill sets.
+Find out authentically who you are within your mermaid or merman brand so you can do the best possible thing you are meant to with your best skill sets.

 I truly care about educating kids about the ocean and providing a magical experience to those who are sick.
-I provide tools for people to get in the water and experience the magic of mermaids for themselves so hopefully, they will become future ambassadors for the ocean.
-Being a mermaid is the perfect way to convey information to kids and adults in a way that was memorable, magical, and fun.
+I provide tools for people to get in the water and experience the magic of mermaiding for themselves so hopefully, they will become future ambassadors for the sea.

 Thank you, Mermaid Linden!
 You were a joy to talk to and I hope one day we can meet in person!